- 3.1. Title

 - 3.4.
 Interpreting Track Titles As Release Titles

 3.1.1.
 Use this field to enter the main title of the release.

 3.1.2.
 Enter the title as close to the way it appears on the release as possible, following the general Discogs guidelines for capitalization.

 3.1.3.
-Sometimes the title is different on the cover, on the spine etc. It is best to use the title on the cover, but also consider what is going to be most useful to other users, so the most complete title is better no matter where it appears.
-In rare cases, it may be necessary to make up a compound title from the various versions of the title on the cover, spine, label etc. Use the release notes field to mention any important differences.
+Sometimes the title is written in a different way on the cover than on the spine or other places.
+It is best to use the title on the cover, but also consider what is going to be most useful to other users, so the most complete title is better no matter where it appears.
+In rare cases, it may be necessary to make up a compound title from the various versions of the title on the cover, spine, label, etc. Use the Release Notes field to mention any important differences.

 3.1.4.
 Subtitles should be entered into the title field.
-If the release doesn't have its own separators, please use parentheses brackets - Title (Subtitle).
+If the release doesn't have its own separators, please use parentheses.
+Example: Title (Subtitle).
 If there is doubt as to whether text on the release is a subtitle or not, try referring to other releases or the artist or label websites.